Willy78tech/Blackjack/README.md

 # Blackjack
-simple blacjack application in java and javafx
+simple blacKjack application in java and javafx